Origins and the Imperial Context

 The Education of the Persian Warrior

 Military training was continuous and progressive.
 Young men learned to handle the composite bow, the spear, and the short sword (akinakes).
-They were trained to fight in both close order and as skirmishers.
+They were drilled to fight in both close order and as skirmishers.
 This flexibility allowed the Immortals to adapt to varied battlefield conditions, something that more rigid hoplite armies could not easily do.
+The training also emphasized group cohesion: soldiers learned to depend on each other in tight formations, which made them effective in both offensive and defensive operations.

 Weaponry and Equipment